-Without proper redirects visitors won’t be able to find old pages and Google will in many cases will derank them as they won’t be associated with the new site.
-They will be come broken and over time will result result in much less search traffic.
-Less pages in search results will result in less traffic from Google.
+Without proper redirects, visitors won’t be able to find old pages and Google will in many cases de-rank them as they won’t be associated with the new site.
+They will become broken and over time will result in much less search traffic.
+Fewer pages in search results will result in less traffic from Google.

 You can always check any pages that have improper redirects by using the search console.
 Here you will find all of the errors.
 Go to coverage in search console and click the excluded tab.

 Once you have done that you need to perform a comprehensive mapping of all URLs affected since nearly every redesign will have some pages that have to be moved to a new location.
 It is critical to have a plan in place to properly redirect such pages.
 Every rewritten URL needs to be made into a 301 permanent redirect, when possible.

 If you have a large number of broken pages you can choose to redirect pages to new “relevant” pages or sections of the site.
 Never “mass” redirect pages to the home page.
 This will cause Google to flag these types of redirects as a soft 404.
 Soft 404s can have a negative impact on your site’s rankings.
 This too could be a cause of a drop in traffic.
 If you find a large amount of soft 404s – they need to be corrected.

 What should you do with broken pages?

 - Avoid using 302 redirects – These are never good for SEO and as they are short term solutions which are not recommended for a permanent redesign.

 - Don’t delete pages – Never delete pages unless it is absolutely necessary.
 If a page is not serving a purpose, the best thing to do is to redirect it to another page if one is similar in content,